Mahin05/ApiDeveloperSkillTestProject/README.md

 ## Setup/Run Instructions:

 - Download the github repository or clone the HTTPS url in Visual Studio.
+- Open the .sln file in Visual Studio
 - Run the project in Visual Studio via IIS Express, http, https etc.

 **THANK YOU**